Himachal Road Transport Corporation: JnNURM (City buses)

 The bus are purchased from TATA and Ashok-leyland.
 The buses are provided with 2X2 passenger seats.
 The buses are fitted with digital destination boards.
 The buses are also fitted with air Brakes and power steering. and a new technology is added like automated doors etc.

 HIM-DHARA (AC-ORDINARY Buses)

 Made by Ashok Leyland and Body by Prakash.
 Purchased in may/June 2022.
-Currently in operation.Some routes are Joginder Nagar-Chandigarh, Mandi-Delhi, Sundernagar-Chamba, Shimla-Delhi, Palampur-Delhi, Joginder Nagar- Ludhiana, Mcleodganj-Delhi, Manali-Jammu, Dharampur-Delhi, Hamirpur-Delhi, Dehradun-chandigarh, Poanta sahib-Delhi, Shimla-Dehradun etc. Seat capacity is 51.
+Currently in operation.Some routes are Chamunda Devi to Vrindavan, Pathankot to Delhi,Rampur to Jammu,Bharol to Delhi via Baijnath,Joginder Nagar-Chandigarh, Mandi-Delhi, Sundernagar-Chamba, Shimla-Delhi, Palampur-Delhi, Joginder Nagar- Ludhiana, Mcleodganj-Delhi, Manali-Jammu, Dharampur-Delhi, Hamirpur-Delhi, Dehradun-chandigarh, Poanta sahib-Delhi, Shimla-Dehradun Hamirpur To Chandigarh Via Bhager Forlane,Pandoga To Chandigarh Via Nangal,Chamba To Chandigarh,Chamba To Shimla.Seat capacity is 51.
 Buses are provided with 3×2 passenger seat.
 Air conditioning above every seat and 2 USB post in every column.2 cctvs, first aids and co2 cylinders.
 Bus is BS6 type and have 2 entry gates.

 HIM TARANG (Electric buses)

 Made by Goldstone, the buses are capable of running 250 km on a single charge.
 However, that depends on road conditions and driving style.
 Apart from the zero emission completely electric, the bus also comes equipped with several advanced technologies.
 Named as ‘Him Tarang’ the bus runs between the Manali and Rohtang Pass as part of the state government's initiative to save the environment.
 It covers this 50 km route regularly which is very popular among the tourists.
 With the initiative, this electric bus is the first zero emission bus that runs at the highest place anywhere in the world.
 Also, recently it has been introduced in local routes in Shimla.